 Biggest disadvantages of affiliate programs

-Despite all the benefits of referral programs, there are still plenty of drawbacks to watch out for.
+Despite all the benefits of affiliate programs, there are still plenty of drawbacks to watch out for.
 Mainly, there’s the risk that some affiliates will engage in unethical, spammy behavior that could damage your brand reputation.
 And because of these bad apples, some of your audience members will have a hard time trusting affiliates.
 Here’s what marketers thought were the biggest disadvantages of affiliate program:

 Some affiliates can be spammy and fraudulent